 Elections, Government transparency

-Then next General Election will be held on November 6, 2018.
-For the most recent Election Results Archive provided by San Mateo County, click here.
+View the most recent Election Results Archive provided by San Mateo County.

 For voter registration and updated election information, visit the San Mateo Chief Elections Officer & Assessor-County Clerk-Recorder website.